raullaasner/gadfit/INSTALL.md

 2a.
 Linux
 ---------

-To begin with, issuing `./configure <options> && make && make install` does not work with GADfit, or in general with any CMake project.
+Note that issuing `./configure <options> && make && make install` does not work with GADfit, or in general with any CMake project.
 While it is possible to specify the build environment on the command line (`cmake <options> ...`), in analogy to Autotools, it is generally more convenient to use a CMake frontend or a separate file containing the CMake configuration variables.
 On Ubuntu, the two commonly use graphical front ends can be obtained by installing `cmake-curses-gui` and `cmake-qt-gui`.

 * Untar the source code and navigate into the build directory